 - Avoid close contact with anyone who has been diagnosed with HFMD.
 Do not hug or share utensils or cups with the infected person.

 If your child becomes infected and attends daycare, it is vital for that child to remain at home so the disease does not spread.

 If you or your child has a sore throat, body rash and sores, stop by Midwest Express Clinic.
 Diagnosis of HFMD is typically determined by an examination of how the sores and rash appear.
 Depending on how severe the rash and body sores are, a throat or stool sample may be collected and sent to a testing laboratory.

-Visit one of the four Midwest Express Clinic locations
+Visit one of the five Midwest Express Clinic locations

 We are conveniently located in Blue Island, IL.; Willowbrook, IL.; Schererville, IN.; Munster, IN; & Hammond, IN.
 We are open seven days a week from 9 a.m. to 9 p.m.; no appointment is necessary.